Automated Actions: How To Pass Trigger-Related Parameters

 Simple Use Case

-The idea behind showing this use case is to trigger an Automated Action (a trigger that runs a script as a follow-up action) that passes information about the trigger to the script.
+The following use case creates a trigger that fires when the free space on disk is lower than 50 GB.
+This triggers an Automated Action (trigger that runs a script as a follow-up action) that passes information about the trigger to the script.

 $OutputFile = "C:\tmp\CUTriggerObjectValues.txt"